eddieoz/kickbot/README.md

 It is reccomended to add the bot user as a moderator for your stream.
 This will also give you access to additional [moderator functions](#chat-moderation).

-There is also a user-interface version availible at [kickbotui](https://github.com/lukemvc/kickbotui)

 ## Installation

 ```console
 pip install kickbot
 ```